masaccio/picow_day_clock/README.md

 * Improve the handling of errors:
   * Once the watchdog reboots, the watchdog icon permanently displays
   * Provide feedback from within the Wi-Fi and NTP modules so that timeouts are clearer
-* Complete the code coverage work, particularly the handling of NTP KoD packets
 * Build the prototype into a more final layout that is more compact
 * Build an enclosure.
 I plan to create two shallow wooden boxes, put some brass between them and encase the LCD screens in class domes
 * Get the Windows CI build working for the test and coverage build
-* Make the configuration cleaner and in one place: everything in a `config.h` that tests whether macros are defineded so that can be overridden by CMake
+* Make the configuration cleaner with better CMake overrides of `config.h`
 * And probably more...

 ## Introduction